7Block Labs

 Hyperledger Fabric: Modular and Channel-Based

-• Orderers: Achieve consensus with algorithms like Kafka or Raft.
+• Orderers: Use algorithms like Kafka or Raft to reach consensus.

-• Smart Contracts: Chaincode in Go, Java, or JavaScript.
+• Smart Contracts: Chaincode written in Go, Java, or JavaScript.

 Practical Example:

-A supply chain consortium uses Fabric with multiple channels to isolate product tracks between suppliers, manufacturers, and retailers, ensuring data privacy while maintaining a shared ledger.
+Imagine a supply chain consortium that leverages Fabric with several channels to keep product tracks separate among suppliers, manufacturers, and retailers.
+This setup not only protects data privacy but also allows them to have a shared ledger.

 Corda: Transactional and Privacy-Focused